-Price risk on listed equity securities and listed unit trusts arises from investments held for which prices in the future are uncertain.
+Price risk on equity securities arises from investments held for which prices in the future are uncertain.
 These are classified in the Statement of financial position as at fair value through profit or loss.
-Paragraph in note 3(b) below sets out how this component of price risk is managed and measured.
+Paragraph in Note 3(b) below sets out how this component of price risk is managed and measured.
 All security investments present a risk of loss of capital.
 The maximum risk resulting from financial instruments is determined by the fair value of the financial instruments.

-All of the equity and trust investments are publicly traded and are listed on the Australian Stock Exchange.
+All of the equity investments are publicly traded and are listed on the Australian Stock Exchange.